On the 14th of March, we will watch Portrait of a Lady on Fire (2019). A heart-breaking period piece told with a distinctly modern feminist energy.

 Movies here are clustered into three.
 Read below about the three sub-programs!

-The movie normally starts at 19:30 and you can enter the venue from 19:00.
+The movie normally starts at 19:30 and you can enter the venue at 19:00.
 After the movie we will have ample time to chat, about the movie and about life, over some drinks.
-One ticket costs 10 euros, 7 euros with student card.
-We are discussing with the university for possibilities of extra discount.
+One ticket costs 10 euros, 7 euros with a student card.
 We promise the movies will always be in English, either in audio or with subtitles.

 Movie with Pride consists of three types of movie activities.